microsoft/Quantum/samples/algorithms/repeat-until-success/README.md

 Browse to the `samples/algorithms/repeat-until-success` folder and run `dotnet build` to build the project.
 Then run `dotnet run [options] --no-build`.
 Optionally, omit the `--no-build` option to automatically build the project before execution.

-To see options, run `dotnet run -- -help`.
+To see options, run `dotnet run -- --help`.
 ```
 Options:
   --input-value (REQUIRED)                                  Boolean value for input qubit (true maps to One, false maps to Zero)